 - c) Do not plan parking for peak days.
 Parking around the streets on special event days is acceptable and this approach fits better with the historic character as opposed to having vast parking areas. - d) Bus parking is adequate for current and projected use.
-Seek ways to reduce the dominance of hard surfaces by breaking up with planting. - e) Require Town Centre business staff to park in the car park to the north of Romans Lane.
+Seek ways to reduce the dominance of hard surfaces by breaking up with planting.
+Plant willows behind the bus park to decrease its dominance. - e) Require Town Centre business staff to park in the car park to the north of Romans Lane.